glouppe/info8002-large-scale-data-systems/lecture5.md

 .width-90[![](figures/lec5/consensus-interface.png)]

-.exercice[Which is safety, which is liveness?]
+.exercise[Which is safety, which is liveness?]

 ???